AvanDokkum/avandokkum/README.md

 - 👋 Hi, I’m Arjan!
 This is my NEW github profile.
 - 💻 Fullstack Java developer since 2023, Web-developer since and 2018.
-- 🌱 At the moment i'm learning more about Spring and Angular
+- 🌱 At the moment i'm learning more about Java, Spring Security and Angular

 - 🐶 Fun fact: My dog's a magician, he's a labracadabrador!